| Title: | Calculate Distance Measures for DataFrames |

 plot_title |

-This function takes a dataframe and a factor in input, and returns a matrix with the Cosine distances about it.
+This function takes a dataframe and a variable or variables (two or more) in input, and returns a matrix or matrices (two or more) with the Cosine dissimilarities about the factors inside them.
+You can also select "index" to calculate the Cosine dissimilarities between each row.

-ccosine( dataset, formula, plot = TRUE, plot_title = "Cosine Distance Between Groups" )
+ccosine( dataset, formula, plot = TRUE, plot_title = "Cosine Dissimilarity Between Groups", min_group_size = 3 )ccosine( dataset, formula, plot = TRUE, plot_title = "Cosine Dissimilarity Between Groups", min_group_size = 3 )

 dataset |